mariafero/Maria-Rodriguez/README.md

 # Front-End project: Manage

-This repository contains the website front-end code, that can be seen in its Github site.
+This repository contains the website front-end code, that can be seen in its Github site: https://mariafero.github.io/Maria-Rodriguez/.

 Some screenshots are: